tyler-technologies-oss/forge-design-system/blog/2026-04-29-forge-tailwind/index.md

 One product uses 16px gaps between cards.
 Another uses 20px.
 A third uses 24px but only on desktop.
 None of these are wrong — but they're not the same, and users notice.

 The problem isn't lack of skill.
-It's that writing layout CSS from scratch every time invites variation.
+It's that writing CSS from scratch every time invites variation.
 When you're focused on shipping features, it's easy to eyeball a margin value or round to a convenient number.

 ## Utility-First: A Different Approach